Insights

 Strangers, peer pressure and inappropriate content

-Far and away, the #1 concern among parents/guardians was safety.
-Parents/guardians want to know:
+Far and away, the #1 concern among parents was safety.
+Parents want to know:

-Some parents/guardians want a simple traffic-light signals for safety, where 'Green = all good, Yellow = let's talk, Red = major concern.'
+Some parents want simple traffic-light signals for safety, where "Green = all good, Yellow = let's talk, Red = major concern."

-How Joey helps: The Joey Smart Alerts system was designed with Risky Contacts Verification, inappropriate content, profanity, and bullying, so parents/guardians get the right level of insight without reading every message.
+The Joey Smart Alerts system was designed with Risky Contacts Verification, inappropriate content, profanity, and bullying, so parents and guardians get the right level of insight without reading every message.

 #2 - What is my child actually doing online?